luisamueller0/BachelorProject/README.md

 - Run the database.
 ## Install needed npm modules
 - open terminal in frontend folder and run "npm install"
+- open terminal in backend foldern and run "npm install"
 # How to run the website
 - Open a terminal in both the backend and frontend folder.
 - Run "npm start" in both terminals.